markusos/markusos.github.io/_posts/2015-02-22-snowball-stemming-in-php.markdown

 title:  "Snowball stemming in PHP"
 date:   2015-02-22 17:00:00
 categories: projects
-comments: true
 ---

 When working on my PHP search engine I needed a stemmer to improve the tokenization and search index.
-After some reasearch I foud the [PECL Stem package](http://pecl.php.net/package/stem), which uses the [Snowball Stemming algorithm](http://snowball.tartarus.org/texts/introduction.html) and has suppport for multiple languages.
+After some research, I found the [PECL Stem package](http://pecl.php.net/package/stem), which uses the [Snowball Stemming algorithm](http://snowball.tartarus.org/texts/introduction.html) and has support for multiple languages.
 Exactly what I needed!

 The PECL Stem package supports the following languages through these functions: